hallav/legorobot/README.md

 # legorobot
-Experimenting with Lego Mindstorms Robot Inventor.
+Experimenting with Lego Mindstorms Robot Inventor using PyBricks package.

 ## Instructions
 Scripts should be run from scripts folder.